Japan's economy rebounds on brisk spending but trade rifts cloud outlook

 Private consumption, which accounts for about 60 percent of the economy, was the biggest contributor, rising 0.7 percent on brisk demand for cars and home appliances, the data showed.

-The gain was more that the median estimate for a 0.2 percent increase and marked a rebound from a revised 0.2 percent fall in the first quarter, it showed.
+The gain was more than the median estimate for a 0.2 percent increase and marked a rebound from a revised 0.2 percent fall in the first quarter, it showed.

+“For the third and fourth quarters, we’ve pencilled in similar growth to the second quarter, but the risks are a bit to the downside,” said Marcel Thieliant, senior Japan economist at Capital Economics.

+“The economy is running into capacity constraints.
+We are quite certain there will be some sort of tariffs on Japanese cars.
+It’s a question of how much.”

 Capital expenditure rose 1.3 percent, exceeding market forecasts for a 0.6 percent increase and marking the biggest gain since October-December 2016.